cert-manager/cert-manager/README.md

 # cert-manager

-cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
+cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.

-It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.
+It can issue certificates from a variety of supported sources, including Let's Encrypt, HashiCorp Vault, and Venafi as well as private PKI, and it ensures certificates remain valid and up to date, attempting to renew certificates at an appropriate time before expiry.

-It is loosely based upon the work of [kube-lego](https://github.com/jetstack/kube-lego) and has borrowed some wisdom from other similar projects e.g.
+It is loosely based upon the work of [kube-lego](https://github.com/jetstack/kube-lego) and has borrowed some wisdom from other similar projects such as [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager).
-[kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager).

 ![cert-manager high level overview diagram](https://cert-manager.io/images/high-level-overview.svg)